ozyavasoglulari/enigen-enterprise-architecture/artefacts/architecture/architecture-principles/README.md

 **Statement**:

-Architecture and macro design decisions are made to provide maximum benefit to the enterprise as a whole in its efforts to maximize value to patients impacted by those decisions.
+Architecture and macro design decisions are made to provide maximum benefit to the enterprise as a whole in its efforts to maximize value impacted by those decisions.

 **Rationale:**